arulster17/cse15l-lab-reports/lab2.md

 - The getAllMessages() helper takes no arguments and only uses the messages ArrayList

 *How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.*
-- The messages ArrayList updates to contain all of the sent messages.
+- The messages ArrayList updates to contain all of the sent messages by adding "arulster17: who's there?".

 ## PART 2